 As a result of the outcome of the Brexit vote on the 24th of June 2016, businesses are now worried that if the new rules are applied to employees who are of European Economic Areas descent their business operations may be negatively affected.

-We have a Team that consists of leading team of immigration lawyers in London that comprises of Top Immigration Lawyers of whom are qualified as Solicitors of England and Wales; business immigration professionals as well as Tier 1 Entrepreneurs and Tier 1 Investor visa lawyers, Tier 2 professionals and sponsor license experts.
-Our team also comprises of professionals in petitions, judicial reviews and human rights applications.
+We have a Team that consists of leading team of immigration solicitors in London that comprises of Top Immigration lawyers of whom are qualified as Solicitors of England and Wales; business immigration professionals as well as Tier 1 Entrepreneurs and Tier 1 Investor visa lawyers, Tier 2 professionals and sponsor license experts.
+Our team also comprises of professionals in petitions, judicial review and human rights

 - How Can I Access The Skill Level Requirement For Skilled Workers?